openvinotoolkit/openvino_notebooks/conference-demos/strike_a_pose_demo/README.md

-# People Counting with OpenVINO™
+# Strike a pose with OpenVINO™

 Here are the steps involved in this demo: